 Lapis lazuli: following the trace of a blue stone.

 How precious lapis lazuli found its way from the world's most ancient mines to Mesopotamia, Egypt, and Greece, has already been described extensively.
-Go further and discover the geology of lapis lazuli, as it crystallized in seams of precious rocks in the midst of plate tectonic turmoil.
+Dive deeper and discover the geological history of lapis lazuli, as it crystallized in seams of precious rocks in the midst of plate tectonic turmoil.

 Not long ago I watched a documentary, one of the many that have been made on Tutankhamun.
 I didn't really follow the storyline but I stared, on autopilot, at the Egyptian scenes.
 Archaeologists with Indiana Jones hats, students, jeeps, hammers, brushes, sand.
 The pyramids hazy in the distance.
 Finally, the golden funeral mask appeared on the screen.
 Now it turns out that the mask may not have been made specifically for the young pharaoh.
 Maybe it was meant for a queen.
 Had you noticed the pierced earlobes yet?
 But that's another story.